wfurney13/FreeDirCLI/README.md

 `.\fd.exe`

-There is also a lightmode switch ('-l').
+There is lightmode switch (-l).
 For lightmode users or those who do not want colored text in the output, -l should be passed as the first argument.

 -- Call the executable without a file path argument and with the light mode switch